 Consensual Amorous Relationships

-There are certain potential risks inherent in all workplace romantic relationships between individuals in unequal positions within the institution, such as supervisor/employee or faculty member/student.
-Such relationships may compromise or be perceived as compromising the fairness and impartiality of a supervisor’s/faculty member’s conduct toward the subordinate or to others in subordinate positions.
-Further, there is potential impact on the work environment and potential damage to the supervisory individual’s own credibility and standing, within the department and within the organization as a whole.
+In any work or academic setting, consensual amorous relationships may develop.
+There are certain potential risks inherent in a workplace romantic relationship between individuals who may be in unequal positions within the institution, including but not limited to those such as a supervisor/employee or a faculty member/learner.
+Such unequal relationships may compromise or be perceived as compromising the fairness and impartiality of a supervisor’s/faculty member’s conduct toward the subordinate or to others in subordinate positions.

-Given the power imbalance between the two individuals, the relationship may in fact be far less voluntary for the subordinate than it appears to the supervisory individual.
-Also, circumstances may change, and conduct that was previously welcomed by the subordinate party may in fact become unwanted and unwelcome.
-Initial consent of both parties to the relationship may not prevent later charges of sexual harassment by the subordinate.
-Legally, the supervisory individual and the organization could be challenged if a consensual amorous relationship results in allegations of hostile work environment by the subordinate or by any others in the department who feel they themselves have been treated unfairly as a result of the relationship.
+Given the power imbalance between such two individuals, it may be the relationship is far less voluntary for the subordinate than it appears to the supervisory individual.
+Also, circumstances in the relationship may change over time, and conduct that was previously welcomed by the subordinate party may in fact become unwanted and unwelcome.

 For purposes of these guidelines, the term “consensual amorous relationships” covers existing marriages and/or domestic partnerships, in addition to relationships that may develop.
 The following guidelines apply to UMMS employees and students, where “employees” refers to faculty, staff, residents, fellows and post-doctoral students/fellows, and “students” refers to students enrolled in any of UMMS’ Schools.